Do Go On - 236 - The Forrest Fenn Treasure Hunt

 of this fact.

-If you, well, that's actually a bit rough, but okay.
+that's actually a bit rough,

-I check all these later off air.
+I check all these.

-about 8 billion humans versus 10 quadrillion individual ants.
+closely to the weight of all humans, about 8 billion humans versus 10 quadrillion individual ants.

+Wow.
+I think I've heard that before.
 That's too many ants.

+Again, I've never fact-checked it.
 That is a lot of ants.
+It sounds interesting.

-I know, I mean, ants would be flattered
+I mean, ants would be flattered by that being called individuals because they are not.

+They reckon they're all like followers.
 Such yes, man.

 Yeah.

-Well, someone's gonna be leading them.
+Well, someone's got to be leading them.

-I am the Ant-Man.
+I am the Ant Man.

 I thought that was Paul Rudd.